p-mongo/mongodb-faq/README.md

 - If your database and your application are not on the same machine, ensure `bindIp` is appropriately set.
+- If you are connecting to a replica set, both the hostnames/IP addresses that are specified in the seed list AND the hostnames/IP addresses that are specified in replica set configuration must be resolvable and accessible from the client.

 ### Atlas Connectivity Troubleshooting